MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 - Access to an extensive range of deeply integrated analytics in the industry.
 - Shared experiences across experiences that are familiar and easy to learn.
-- Easy access and reuse of assets.
+- Easy access to, and reuse of, assets.
 - Unified data storage that allows you to retain the data in one location while using your preferred analytics tools.
 - Centralized administration and governance across all experiences.

-All of your data and services are seamlessly integrated in Fabric.
+Fabric seamlessly integrates all data and services.
 IT teams can centrally configure core enterprise capabilities, and permissions are automatically applied across all the underlying services.
-Additionally, data sensitivity labels are inherited automatically across the items in the suite.
+Additionally, data sensitivity labels inherit automatically across the items in the suite.

-Fabric allows creators to concentrate on producing their best work, freeing them from the need to integrate, manage, or understand the underlying infrastructure.
+Fabric allows creators to concentrate on producing their best work, freeing them from the need to integrate, manage, or even understand the underlying infrastructure.

 ## Components of Microsoft Fabric